Frequently Asked Questions about CiteLinker/Uresolver

 9. What do I do when I get a "bad URL" or "Error 404", or some other "not found" message?

-10. Why didn't I get any results when I put the journal name into the Article Linker form?
+10. Why didn't I get any results when I put the journal name into the Cite Linker form?

 You need to put all the article details into the form.
 See how to use the article linker form.

 11. Who do I contact for additional help?

 If you have questions please ask a librarian for help - Contact Us